-2 MODEL OF LAYERED VIDEO STREAMING WITH PROXY
+II.
+MODEL OF LAYERED VIDEO STREAMING WITH PROXY

 Fig. 1 illustrates our architecture for continuous media streaming with proxy servers.
 We first give a rough overview of our streaming architecture and then discuss each component in detail.
 All available continuous media objects are stored on the origin servers.
 Popular streams are cached in proxy servers.
 The clients direct their streaming requests to the appropriate proxy server.
 If the requested stream is cached in the proxy, it is directly streamed over the local access network to the client.
-If the requested stream is not cached in the proxy, it is streamed from the origin server over the wide area network (modeled as a bottleneck link of capacity C) to the proxy.
+If the requested stream is not cached in the proxy, it is streamed from the origin server over the wide area network to the proxy.
 The proxy forwards the stream to the client.

-2.1 Layered Video
+A. Layered Video

-The continuous media objects available on the origin servers are prerecorded audio and video objects, such as CD-quality music clips, short video clips (e.g., news clips, trailers or music videos) or full-length movies or online lectures.
-Our focus in this study is on video objects that have been encoded using layered (hierarchical) encoding techniques [7], [8], [9], [10].
-With hierarchical encoding, each video object is encoded into a base layer and one or more enhancement layers.
+The continuous media objects available on the origin servers are prerecorded audio and video objects, such as CD-quality music clips, short video clips (e.g., news clips, trailers or music videos) or full-length movies or on-line lectures.
+Our focus in this study is on video objects that have been encoded using layered (hierarchical) encoding techniques [1-3].
+With hierarchical encoding each video object is encoded into a base layer and one or more enhancement layers.
 The base layer contains the most essential basic quality information.
 The enhancement layers provide quality enhancements.
-A particular enhancement layer can only be decoded if all lower quality layers are
+A particular enhancement layer can only be decoded if all lower quality layers are available.
+Therefore, an enhancement layer is useless for the client if the corresponding lower quality layers are not available.

 Layered video allows service providers to offer flexible streaming services to clients with vastly different reception bandwidths and decoding capabilities.
 Typically, wireless clients and clients with modem-speed wireline Internet access will request only the base layer stream.
-Clients with high-speed ADSL or cable modem access, on the other hand, may wish to receive higher quality streams consisting of a base layer as well enhancement layers.
+Clients with high-speed ADSL or cable modem access, on the other hand, may wish to receive higher quality streams consisting of base layer as well enhancement layers.
 Furthermore, layered video allows for flexible pricing structures.
 A service provider may offer the base layer stream at a basic rate and charge a premium for the enhancement layers.
 In other words, clients are charged more when receiving more layers (i.e., higher quality streams).
 Such a pricing structure might prompt clients to request the cheaper base layer-only stream of a news clip or talk show, say, while requesting the more expensive high quality stream of an entertainment movie.